Do you know how to bring the utmost joy, freshness, and rejuvenation to your space?

 SW Meander Blue is a calmer version that feels less stark and striking and more composed and pastel-ish.

-Unlike the former paint color, this paint has dominant blue undertones – hence, equally a hue for your kid’s bedroom retreat.
+Unlike the former paint color, this paint has dominant blue undertones – and equally a hue for your kid’s bedroom retreat.

 However, with an LRV of 66, this paint color feels slightly darker and deeper!

 Order a wall-stick sample of Meander Blue here to help you compare colors in your own space.